 The Donor Egg Opportunity Plan

-To help make the option of donor egg available and more affordable for couples who do not have insurance coverage for fertility treatments, RMA of Connecticut offers the Donor Egg Opportunity Plan.
+To help make the option of donor egg available and more affordable for couples who do not have insurance coverage for fertility treatments, RMACT offers the Donor Egg Opportunity Plan.

 The Fertility Consultation Opportunity Plan

 Setting up a new patient consultation to diagnose infertility without insurance coverage can be expensive.
 To make sure our patients can access the high-quality reproductive care they need at the most affordable price, GayParentsToBe has developed the Fertility Consultation Opportunity Plan.

 For patients who do not have insurance coverage for the diagnosis of infertility, RMACT has created the Fertility Work-Up Opportunity Plan.
 This Plan allows patients to pay a flat fee for diagnostic testing that will help determine their individualized treatment plan.